hyosung11/Launch-School/Courses/journal.md

 19:25 I took some notes earlier today, right?
 Working through the problems in the order that Aaron Smith curated them.
 Still struggling with some things.

+## 20211215 수요일

+05:58 I got the technical screener from GitHub last night.
+I will work on it today and get a draft done.
+What problem to work on with Alex today?

+06:28 Alex did not show up this morning.
+I'm looking at the "Take Home Test from GitHub" anyway.

+06:56 Alex woke up late and that's okay.
+I printed out the GitHub take home test.